13th Street station (Sacramento)

-13th Street is a side platformed Sacramento RT Light Rail station in Downtown Sacramento, California, United States.
+13th Street station is a side platformed SacRT light rail station in Downtown Sacramento, California, United States.
 The station was opened on March 12, 1987, and is operated by the Sacramento Regional Transit District.
-It is served by all three RT light rail lines: Gold, Blue and Green, with the latter serving as the southern terminus.
-The station is located at 13th Street between Q and R Streets, and Regional Transit's Customer Service and Sales center is located just to the south of the station.
-A small rail yard named the "R Street Yard" is located to the west of the station.
-13th Street station was the temporary terminal from March 12, 1987 to September 5, 1987 when it was extended to Butterfield.
+All three RT light rail lines serve the station: Gold, Blue and Green, serving as the southern terminus for the Green Line.
+13th Street station was the terminal for the light rail system from March 12, 1987, until September 5, 1987, when the line was extended to Butterfield.